Home

 Materials such as wood will work with graphics cards that support Pixel Shader 3.0 ("PS 3.0").
 See

 http://en.wikipedia.org/wiki/Pixel_shader#Hardware.
-Some materials may work with graphics cards that support PS 2.0, but other materials may need to be manually disabled: In the folder C:\PythonNN\Lib\site-packages\vis, edit the file site-settings.py to uncomment one or the other pair of Python statements.
+Some materials may work with graphics cards that support PS 2.0, but other materials may need to be manually disabled: In the folder C:\PythonNN\Lib\site-packages\vis, edit the file site-settings.py to disable the use of shaders.
 If the graphics hardware does not support pixel shaders, the material property is ignored.
 If you think you should be able to use materials but have trouble with their display or performance, we highly recommend upgrading your video card drivers to the latest version.